Load cell: Ringing

 Every load cell is subject to "ringing" when subjected to abrupt load changes.
 This stems from the spring-like behavior of load cells.
 In order to measure the loads, they have to deform.
 As such, a load cell of finite stiffness must have spring-like behavior, exhibiting vibrations at its natural frequency.
 An oscillating data pattern can be the result of ringing.
 Ringing can be suppressed in a limited fashion by passive means.
 Alternatively, a control system can use an actuator to actively damp out the ringing of a load cell.
 This method offers better performance at a cost of significant increase in complexity.

 Uses

 Load cells are used in several types of measuring instruments such as laboratory balances, industrial scales, platform scales and universal testing machines.
 From 1993 the British Antarctic Survey installed load cells in glass fibre nests to weigh albatross chicks.
 Load cells are used in a wide variety of items such as the seven-post shaker which is often used to set up race cars.
+Another common use is within sim racing, where the advantage of a load cell over a potentiometer is that simulated braking force is based on the user’s force on the pedal, rather than the position of the pedal.